Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Discussion

 \section{Discussion}

+First of all, we make a rigorous comparison between the state-of-the-art alternative approaches and the proposed method.

+Luo {\it et al} studied generation of path-entangled photons from the SPDC process of two-dimensional quadratic nonlinear photonic crystals \cite{Luo2017}.
+They used a two-dimensional hexagonally poled lithium tantalate (HPLT) and obtained the conversion efficiency $1.25\times 10^{-8}$ per pump photon.
+Jin {\it et al} conducted experiments of the SPDC in nonlinear plasmonic metasurface that is composed of periodic silver nanostripes placed on top of a homogeneous LiNbO${}_{3}$ \cite{Jin2021}.
+They reached the conversion efficiency of $1.8\times 10^{-6}$ for generation of entangled photon pairs.
+As mentioned in section~\ref{section-Introduction}, the best conversion efficency of the SPDC is $4\times 10^{-6}$ per pump photon for the PPLN waveguide \cite{Bock2016}.

+If we use the entangled photon pair state as a source of the single photon, the heralding efficiency is important.
+In our method, the heralding efficency attains $0.520$ as shown in table~\ref{Table-01}.
+Zhong {\it et al} demonstrated $97${\%} heralding efficiency from an ultrafast pulsed laser pumped SPDC using BBO although their main motivation of experiments was generation of 12-photon entanglement with 12 SPDC sources \cite{Zhong2018}.

+Cui {\it et al} proposed how to achieve quantum state engineering by an $SU(1,1)$ nonlinear interferometer with a pulsed pump and a controllable linear spectral phase shift \cite{Cui2020}.
+Li {\it et al} demonstrated this method experimentally and reached a heralding efficiency of $90${\%} at a brightness of $0.039$ photons/pulse \cite{J-Li2020}.

-In Ref.~\cite{Eto2008}, Eto et al. investigated the utilization of periodically poled MgO:LiNbO${}_{3}$ (PPLN) waveguide for generating squeezed light.
+Next, we compare a recent result of the PPLN and the proposed method from the point of view of squeezing.
+In reference~\cite{Eto2008}, Eto {\it et al} investigated the utilization of periodically poled MgO:LiNbO${}_{3}$ (PPLN) waveguide for generating squeezed light.
 They obtained a squeezing of $-4.1$ dB, which is almost the same as the squeezing level of our method.

-In the experiment conducted in Ref.~\cite{Eto2008}, the radiant flux values for the pump light and signal light were set to $3.7\times 10^{-4}$ W and $2.0\times 10^{-7}$ W, respectively.
+In the experiment conducted in reference~\cite{Eto2008}, the radiant flux values for the pump light and signal light are set to $3.7\times 10^{-4}$ W and $2.0\times 10^{-7}$ W, respectively.
 The wavelength and time duration of an incident pulse for the signal light are given by $\lambda = 1.535\times 10^{-6}$ m and $\tau = 3.7\times 10^{-9}$ s, respectively.
-The radius of the beam of the signal light and refractive index of the air is equal to $d = 5.0\times 10^{-6}$ m and $n = 1$, respectively.
-From Eqs.~(\ref{relation-I-A-0}) and (\ref{I-W-relation-0}), we obtain the amplitude of the electric field of the signal light as $A = 1.39\times 10^{3}$ V/m.
+The radius of the beam of the signal light and refractive index of the air are equal to $d = 5.0\times 10^{-6}$ m and $n = 1$, respectively.
+From equations~(\ref{relation-I-A-0}) and (\ref{I-W-relation-0}), we obtain the amplitude of the electric field of the signal light as $A = 1.39\times 10^{3}$ V/m.

 To convert the amplitude of the electric field $A$ into the number of photons $N$, we use

 where $\omega$ and $V$ denote the angular frequency of the signal light and the volume for the quantization of photons, respectively.
 We estimate the lengths of the three sides of $V$ at $c\tau = 1.11$ m, $d = 5.0\times 10^{-6}$ m, and $d = 5.0\times 10^{-6}$ m, respectively.
 From these calculations, we obtain the number of photons as $N = 7.28\times 10^{3}$.